Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 there are two ways to access the data in middle row of the array.

-Mixing integer indexing with slices yields lower rank than the the original array
+Mixing integer indexing with slices yields lower rank than the the original array.

 While using only slices yields an array of the same rank as the original array.